 Ref.
-No. FS 4.1.4-1700-15 develop clear and interesting papers.
+No. FS 3.1.4-17-19 develop clear and interesting papers.
 Here we will highlight why an article must contain the subject of research, key knowledge gaps, compelling questions, clear descriptions of methods and results, and a well-organized discussion and conclusions.
 We will present different narrative techniques and analyze how we can use these to facilitate flow and continuity within and between sections.
 We will develop writing style at multiple organizational levels, from the broadest story arc, to the details of paragraph and sentence structure, to the nuance of particular word choices.
 Each student will work individually to refine his or her short articles using the tools presented during the course.
 At each course meeting, students will work in small writing groups where they will analyze and provide constructive criticism on each other's papers.
 Students will also engage with the broader group in larger discussions, sharing the successes and challenges from the daily exercises and the analytical work during the previous week.
-Examples of additional topics covered during the course include the importance of scientific writing for scientists; how to interest readers; how to formulate a research question; how to frame solid arguments; and how to generate titles and write concise and compelling abstracts.
+Examples of additional topics covered during the course include: the importance of scientific writing for researchers; how to interest readers; how to formulate a research question; how to frame solid arguments; and how to generate titles and write concise and compelling abstracts.
+In addition, students will also read about and discuss the challenge of gender bias in scientific publishing.
 Finally, students will meet and be able to ask questions to a chief editor of a scientific journal.
-4. Instructions We will meet once a week for six weeks.
+4. Form of instruction We will meet once a week for six weeks.
 Each meeting starts with a short lecture focused on scientific writing in practice, based on experience with journals, editors, etc. The optional readings will cover this part.
 We will then introduce the writing session and divide into small writing groups of three to four students.
 Before each session, students will have prepared a text, or revised their text according to a specific exercise.
 Other students within the writing group will have also commented on the new versions of their group members.
 Together, students will analyze, discuss, and revise the texts to improve them.
 Each of these weekly exercises derives from the 'Writing Science' book, which from chapter to chapter provides new tools to organize papers and improve writing skills.
 Each week we will cover three chapters and the corresponding exercises.
 We will also read and analyze published papers.
 At the end of each class period, we will reunite to summarize and conclude the day's activities and present the exercise for the next meeting.
 Finally, at the end of the course, the instructors will provide all students with individual feedback on his or her paper.
 We use Cambro to coordinate all exercises.